 The only downside to the book is that discussion questions are not included, BUT you can email the author for a free PDF study guide.
 The book is written for both men and women and can be used for either personal or group study.

-Nate Pyle pastors in Fishers, Indiana, a suburb of Indianapolis, and writes at www.natepyle.com.
+Nate is an author, blogger, and ordained pastor in the Reformed Church of America.
+Currently, Nate serves as the pastor of Christ’s Community Church in Fishers, Indiana where he lives with his wife and three children.
+Nate writes at www.natepyle.com.
 He is a part of a team that facilitates a joint effort of revitalizing churches and missional engagement in the Reformed Church of America and the Christian Reformed Church.
-Watch Nate’s 2 minute book promo.
+Watch Nate’s 2-minute book promo.

 2. Malestrom: Manhood Swept into the Currents of a Changing World – Carolyn Custis James (Zondervan, 2015)